devrakibkhan/notebooklm-citation-hider/README.md

-# NotebookLM Citation Hider: Clean Screenshots for Google NotebookLM
+# Gemini Notebook (NotebookLM) Citation Hider: Clean Screenshots

-A lightweight Google Chrome extension that effortlessly hides or removes citation numbers on Google NotebookLM.
-If you are looking to take clean, distraction-free screenshots of your NotebookLM chats without the reference pills, this productivity tool is exactly what you need.
+A lightweight Google Chrome extension that effortlessly hides or removes citation numbers on Google's Gemini Notebook (formerly NotebookLM).
+If you are looking to take clean, distraction-free screenshots of your Gemini Notebook chats without the reference pills, this productivity tool is exactly what you need.

 ## ✨ Features

-- **Toggle Citations**: Click the extension icon in your toolbar to instantly hide or show citation pills in your NotebookLM workspace.
+- **Toggle Citations**: Click the extension icon in your toolbar to instantly hide or show citation pills in your Gemini Notebook (NotebookLM) workspace.
 - **Visual Badge**: Displays a clear “ON” / “OFF” badge indicating whether citations are currently hidden.
 - **Dynamic Updates**: Uses MutationObservers to handle citations in dynamically loaded chat messages without requiring page reloads.